 The scoring of each of the alternatives on the seven criteria was performed in a quantitative way and visualised in a number, ranking from 1 (poor) or 2 (average) to 3 (good).
-As each criterion has the same weighting this is not shown in table 13.
 An explanation of the scoring per criterion is provided in the following paragraphs.

 Technology AS2 score ebMS v3 score AS4 score

 Timing 2 3 3

 Security 2 3 3

 Payload 3 3 3

 Traceability 2 3 3

+Totals 9 12 12